kmp1/zephyr_arduino101_base/README.md

 #VSCode Arduino 101 Starter Project for Zephyr

-This is a skeleton project to use when writing applications for the Arduino 101 using the Zephyr RTOS.
+This is a skeleton project to use when writing applications for the Arduino 101 using the [Zephyr RTOS](https://www.zephyrproject.org).
 It has settings for the VSCode project and was implemented on a mac.
+It has support for debugging via the openocd/gdb route.
+Check the tasks.json and launch.json files for more information.

-Firstly you will need to install the [C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) for VS Code:
+It requires the [C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) for VS Code, zou can install it from the command palette in VSCode like so:

     ext install cpptools

-You will find the following tasks available once you open the directory (hopefully the names are self-explanatory):
+You will find the following tasks available once you open the directory containing the project (hopefully the names are self-explanatory):
 - clean
 - build
 - deploy